 Situations that might qualify for withdrawal:

 If your application is approved, the distribution is taxable as ordinary income.
-You will be required to stop contributions to the Retirement Investors' Club (RIC) for at least six months after an approved distribution.

 You are not eligible to receive a payout from your RIC 403b account for any of the following: